 Now that the weather is finally beginning to get warmer, staying hydrated is as important as ever, especially in older adults.
 Since our bodies are made up mostly of water, it’s crucial to refuel them in order to maintain basic body functions.
-At Carespring’s skilled nursing and rehabilitation facilities and nursing homes in Cincinnati, Dayton and Northern Kentucky, we take hydration very seriously.
-Read more about dehydration and how to maintain proper hydration below!
+At Carespring’s skilled nursing and rehabilitation facilities and nursing homes in Cincinnati, Dayton, and Northern Kentucky, we take hydration very seriously.
+Read more about symptoms of dehydration in the elderly and how to maintain proper hydration below.

 When our bodies give out more water than we’re putting in them, we can start to feel the symptoms of dehydration.
 Dizziness and high heart rate are some of the symptoms caused by lack of water.
 Dehydration is especially common in older adults due to medication side effects, lack of thirst, and inability to recognize changes in body temperature.
 There are serious consequences if dehydration goes untreated, such as hospitalization or worsening of existing illnesses.

 Dehydration is a common problem among elderly people, as they are more likely to have conditions that affect fluid balance in the body.
 The following are some symptoms to be on the lookout for.